Codecademy/docs/content/java/concepts/treemap/treemap.md

   - 'paths/computer-science'
 ---

-A **`TreeMap`** uses the [`Map`](https://www.codecademy.com/resources/docs/java/map) interface, which means it stores items as key-value pairs.
+A **`TreeMap`** is an implementation of the [`Map`](https://www.codecademy.com/resources/docs/java/map) interface, where its items are stored as key-value pairs and it is sorted either by natural ordering of its keys or through a [Comparator](https://www.codecademy.com/resources/docs/java/comparator).

-Similar to a [`HashMap`](https://www.codecademy.com/resources/docs/java/hashmap), the `TreeMap` stores key-value pairs.
-The difference is the means of storage each type of collection uses internally.
-A `HashMap` stores its keys as hashes in a [`Hash Table`](https://www.codecademy.com/resources/docs/general/hash-table) whereas a `TreeMap` stores its keys in a [Binary Tree Structure](https://www.codecademy.com/resources/docs/general/binary-search-tree), which is a type of tree data structure that has at most two children nodes per parent.
+A `TreeMap` differs from a [`HashMap`](https://www.codecademy.com/resources/docs/java/hashmap) in terms of how their contents are stored.
+A `HashMap` stores its keys as hashes in a [hash table](https://www.codecademy.com/resources/docs/general/hash-table) whereas a `TreeMap` stores its keys in a [binary tree structure](https://www.codecademy.com/resources/docs/general/binary-search-tree), which is a type of tree data structure that has at most two children nodes per parent.

 While the structure of a `TreeMap` is more orderly, it comes as a tradeoff with speed in comparison to a `HashMap`.
 In [Big-O notation](https://www.codecademy.com/resources/docs/general/big-o-notation), most `HashMap` operations run in amortized O(1) time; they are generally more time-efficient.
 Most `TreeMap` operations run in O(log(n)) time and the `TreeMap` is generally more space-efficient due to its dynamic allocation of memory per value added.